vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 E. Hultzsch.
 With a Foreword by Albrecht Wezler̥ New Delhi 1998.

-The Raghuvam

-. śa of Kâlidâsa, with the commentary of Mallinâtha, ediṭ with various readings by Kâśˆınâtha Pânduranga Paraba.
+The Raghuvaṁśa of Kâlidâsa, with the commentary of Mallinâtha, ediṭ with various readings by Kâśˆınâtha Pânduranga Paraba.
 Third editioṇ Bombay, 1886.

-The Raghupa˜

-ncikā of Vallabhadeva, being the earliest commentary on the Raghuvam
+The Raghupañcikā of Vallabhadeva, being the earliest commentary on the Raghuvaṁśa of Kālidāsa.

-. śa of Kālidāsa.
 Vol. I. Critical Edition with Introduction and Notes by Dominic Goodall & Harunaga Isaacsoṇ Groningen 2003.
 Groningen Oriental Studies 17.

 Kalidos, Raju